-In October 2012, the limited partnership that owns the Greens Property admitted two entities that are affiliates of Boston Capital ("BC Partners") as new limited partners as part of a syndication of LIHTCs on the Greens Property.
-At closing, the BC Partners invested \$961,000 of equity into this limited partnership and is obligated to invest another\$2.2 million at contractual scheduled milestones tied to construction, the property reaching a specified debt service coverage ratio, the designation from the state of the tax credits, but the final payment will be received no earlier than October 1, 2013.
-In connection with this BC Partners transaction, the Company entered into guarantee agreements with the BC Partners under which the Company has guaranteed certain obligations of the general partner of the Greens of Pine Glen limited partnership, including an obligation to repurchase the interests of the BC Partners if certain "repurchase events" occur.
+In connection with the sale of the Greens Property, the Company entered into guarantee agreements with the BC Partners under which the Company has guaranteed certain obligations of the general partner of the Greens of Pine Glen limited partnership, including an obligation to repurchase the interests of the BC Partners if certain "repurchase events" occur.
 A repurchase event is defined as any one of a number of events mainly focused on the completion of the property rehabilitation, property rent stabilization, the delivery of LIHTCs, tax credit recapture and foreclosure.
 No amount has been accrued for this contingent liability because the likelihood of a repurchase event is remote.
-The maximum exposure to the Company at December 31, 2012 under the guarantee provision of the repurchase clause is \$720,745 which represents 75% of the equity contributed by BC Partners.
+The maximum exposure to the Company at December 31, 2013, under the guarantee provision of the repurchase clause is approximately \$1.3 million which represents 75% of the equity contributed by BC Partners to date.